-For 2020, the Lincoln Continental luxury sedan is offered at three trim levels: Standard, Reserve, and Black Label.
-Three engines power the range, with the Standard coming equipped with a 3.7-liter naturally aspirated V6 engine that develops 305 hp and 280 lb-ft for the front wheels, with optional all-wheel-drive.
+For 2020, the Lincoln Continental luxury sedan is offered at four trim levels: Standard, Livery, Reserve, and Black Label.
+Three engines power the range, with the Standard and Livery coming equipped with a 3.7-liter naturally aspirated V6 engine that develops 305 hp and 280 lb-ft for the front wheels, with optional all-wheel-drive.
 The Reserve and Black come standard with a 2.7-liter twin-turbocharged V6 that develops 335 hp and 380 lb-ft, once again for your choice of drivetrains.
 However, both upper trims offer an available 3.0-liter twin-turbocharged V6 that directs 400 hp and 400 lb-ft to all four wheels only.
 Regardless of the powertrain you choose, a six-speed automatic gearbox rows the gears on every model.

 Standard equipment on the base model comprises 18-inch alloy wheels, automatic xenon headlights, and an adaptive suspension.
 Features include adaptive cruise control, dual-zone automatic climate control, ten-way power heated front seats, keyless entry and ignition, remote engine start, and the Lincoln Co-Pilot 360 safety suite.
 The basic infotainment consists of an eight-inch touchscreen with smartphone integration and a ten-speaker sound system.